kubernetes/community/contributors/design-proposals/federation-phase-1.md

 ## Service Discovery

-This part has been included in the section “Federated Service” of document
+This part has been included in the section "Federated Service" of document
 “[Federated Cross-cluster Load Balancing and Service Discovery Requirements and System Design](federated-services.md))”.
 Please refer to that document for details.